Jackson Ward: Center of black commerce, entertainment and religion

-Other notable residents included Bishop F. M. Whittle, Addolph Dill, Max Robinson and brother Randall Robinson.
+Other notable residents included F. M. Whittle, Adolph Dill, James E. Jackson, William Lee Taylor, and Max and Randall Robinson.

 Desegregation

 Jackson Ward was central to the Civil Rights Movement in Richmond.
 In 1940, the Virginia General Assembly created the Richmond Housing Authority, which could condemn property as well as issue bonds to construct housing.
 In 1941, 1956 and 1961, the city (which initially had no African-Americans on the city council) hired Harland Bartholomew & Associates to plan for redevelopment.
 The redevelopment plans targeted Jackson Ward, and had the effect of severely disintegrating the historic community's social structure, as well as clustered low-income persons in Jackson Ward and nearby Church Hill, and destroyed much of the pre-existing housing stock in order to construct freeways, broad urban boulevards, office buildings, the Richmond Coliseum, the Greater Richmond Convention Center and a smaller number of housing units controlled by the Richmond Housing Authority.

 The Richmond Housing Authority, initially controlled by the city's white business elite, first targeted the sub-neighborhood known as Apostle Town, adjacent to Maggie Walker's Penny Savings Bank.
 It built 297 units of public housing known as Gilpin Court to replace 200 houses.
 However, only 25 of 576 applicants for the new spaces (all segregated by race until 1964) had families who had lived in Apostle Town.
-During the 1950s, Richmond destroyed 4700 units of housing in black neighborhoods and replaced them with 1736 units of public housing, mostly concentrated in Richmond's East End and all within three miles of Richmond's center.
+During the 1950s, Richmond destroyed 4,700 units of housing in black neighborhoods and replaced them with 1,736 units of public housing, mostly concentrated in Richmond's East End and all within three miles of Richmond's center.
 While some displaced people received small grants, as well as priority in applying for housing in the new projects, many found the public housing demeaning or simply unattractive.
 Both black and white realtors practiced blockbusting.
 As urban renewal progressed, many historic black churches followed their congregations and moved from Jackson Ward to north Richmond.
 These included the First African Baptist Church and St. Philip's Episcopal Church.
 Both moved to churches formerly used by white congregations who had followed their congregations to suburban Lakeside.
 Between 1950 and 1960, Richmond's population decreased by 10,000 persons, while surrounding Henrico County (which had 57,340 people in 1950) grew to 117,339 residents by the 1960 census.
 Meanwhile, the Richmond housing authority built Creighton Court (1952), Fairfield Court (1958) and Whitcomb Court (1958), all in Richmond's East End.